Pierre Joseph Céloron de Blainville: The "Lead Plate" Expedition

 In 1749 French explorer Pierre Joseph Céloron de Blainville asserts sovereignty of France over the Ohio valley by burying a lead plaque called "of Point Pleasant".
 See picture.

 Map of the route followed by Pierre Joseph Céloron de Blainville along the Ohio River in 1749, drawn by Joseph Pierre de Bonnecamps.

 From 1743 to 1748, Britain and France fought King George's War.
 During this war, England blockaded New France, breaking down the French fur trade.
 The British became the major trading partners with Native Americans in the Ohio valley.

 France claimed the Ohio Valley (and indeed the entire Mississippi basin) on the basis of the explorations made by La Salle in 1669 and 1682.
 Great Britain claimed the Ohio Valley on the basis of purchases from Native Americans in 1744.
 In fact, both the colonies of Virginia and Pennsylvania had claims on the Ohio valley, although in the 1740s and 1750s, Virginia was more active in pressing her claim.

 According to R. E. Banta, author of The Ohio [Rivers of America series], in May 1749, the Ohio Company of Virginia received a grant from King George, which included 200,000 acres on the south bank of the Ohio between the Monongahela and the Great Kanawha Rivers.
 One goal of establishing this grant was to test the willingness of the French to defend the Ohio.
 The grant in turn provoked the immediate dispatch of Céloron's expedition from Montreal (page 65).

 In 1748, Comte de la Galissoniere, the governor of Canada, ordered Céloron to strengthen the French claim on the Ohio Valley.
 Céloron carried out this mission in the summer of 1749 by means of an expedition through the contested territory.
 He set out from Montreal on June 15, 1749, in a flotilla consisting of large boats and canoes.
 The expedition included 216 French Canadians and 55 Native Americans.
-On the shore of Lake Erie, at the mouth of Chautauqua Creek in present-day Westfield, New York, the expedition cut a road over the French Portage Road, and carried their boats and equipment overland to Chautauqua Lake, then followed the Chadakoin River and Conewango Creek to the Allegheny River, reaching it on July 29, 1749.
+On the shore of Lake Erie, at the mouth of Chautauqua Creek in present-day Westfield, New York, the expedition cut a road over the French Portage Road, and carried their boats and equipment overland to Chautauqua Lake, then followed the Chadakoin River and Conewango Creek to the Allegheny River, reaching it on July 29, 1749, in what is now the City of Warren, PA..

 As it progressed, the expedition sought to strengthen France's claim to the territory by marking it at the mouths of several principal tributaries.
 At each point, a tin or copper plate bearing the French royal arms was nailed to a tree.
 Below, an inscribed leaden plate was buried, declaring the claims of France.
 This was a traditional European mode of marking territory, but it might have contributed to Native American anxieties about the intentions of the French, and thus ultimately had a counterproductive effect.